ofey404/Application/handout/PS/4-SOP-and-PHS.md

 Developing an open-source VCS of illustrations is beyond clever code, and I find what I need in your Engineering Leadership Modules.
 Running an open-source project means communicating with users, collaborating with strangers, and forming a reliable team.
 I only have experience working alone or in small groups.
 Your *Teaming & Project Management* and *Communications* module could get me on track more quickly.
 Besides, open-source projects require more knowledge about marketing because it relies on users.
 To make a popular open-source project, or just to get some users, I must know my users' needs, understand what a good product means, and how to publicize my project, so I need your *Marketing & Product Development* module.
 And to design my VCS, I should know what can be done with cutting-edge technology and the best practice.
 I think your *Industry Analysis* module could help me.

+If you want to stay relevant, you are going to have to dive into the domain of the business you are in.(Passionate: coding don't cut it anymore.)

 ## Personal History Statement